vannio/iplayer-node/README.md

 #### Serving
 1. Run `npm start` to start the server
 1. Visit [http://localhost:8080](http://localhost:8080) to see the app in action

+## Why did you do it like that?!
+I explain it all [here](docs/explanation.md).
+Feel free to contact me for further clarification.

 ---